robw4/robw4.github.io/_posts/2021-04-25-axiomatic-set-theory.md

 This sparked a crisis in mathematics at the turn of the 20th century and led to the [Hilbert programme](https://en.wikipedia.org/wiki/Hilbert%27s_program); a challenge to the mathematical world to sure up the foundation of modern mathematics.

 ## ZFC Set Theory
-Zermelo-Franco set theory along with the axiom of choice (ZFC) is one complete approach proposed to meet this challenge.
+Zermelo-Franco set theory along with the axiom of choice (ZFC) is one of the most complete approaches proposed to meet this challenge.
-The central observation here is that paradoxes like Russel's arise from a too general definition of sets.
+The central observation here is that paradoxes like Russel's arise from too general a definition of sets.
 In shoring up the foundations of modern mathematics, we must forgo the notion of the _universal set_, instead insisting that only sets satisfying particular properties are allowed to exist.

 For this to work, we now need to define the set of rules that dictate which sets are okay, ideally using as few and as un-restrictive rules as possible, so as to maintain a sufficiently rich theory to describe everything in modern mathematics without contradiction or paradox.